Formac Lorimer Books: Formac Publishing Company

-Formac Publishing Company was established in 1977, and is based in Halifax, Nova Scotia.
+Formac Publishing Company was established in 1977 by Carroll MacIntyre, and is based in Halifax, Nova Scotia.
 The company was purchased by James Lorimer in 1982.
 Since 1982, Formac has published over 700 books by over 600 authors.
 Formac's publications are focused on regional non-fiction and children's fiction books.
 Formac publishes a series of Colourguide travel books which have been received positively, including multiple editions of a Nova Scotia Colourguide released between 1994 and 2009.

 In 1989, Nova Scotia politician Richard Weldon brought a lawsuit against Formac and Peter Kavanagh, for a book written by Kavanagh and published by Formac called John Buchanan — The Art of Political Survival.
 Weldon accused Kavanagh and Formac of "falsely and maliciously writing and publishing untruths against him."
 Formac pulled the book from store shelves due to what they referred to as "an error".

 In 2018, Formac held a competition called Write to Win! in which they encouraged writers who reside in Atlantic Canada to submit their books to Formac to potentially be published.
 Formac offered the winner of the contest a CAD$1,500 cash prize, as well as an offer of publication for their submitted book.